rguiscard/dflat.zig/README.md

 For UNIX, type `make`.

+For Cosmopolitan, edit `make-cosmo` to select the appropriate make command and Cosmopolitan repo path, then edit COSMO= and CC= in `cosmocc`, and type `make-cosmo`.

 For ELKS, type `make -f Makefile.elks`.

-The resulting output executable is `memopad`.
+The resulting output executable is `memopad` (or `memopad.com` for Cosmopolitan).

 ## What keys are used to operate the program?